nweaver-blockchain/blockchain-names/ens.md

 query a DNSSEC-secured record for a domain to specify or update the ownership of an address by placing a TXT record with an Ethereum address as `_ens.{domain}`.
-Then the registrar contract can be triggered, creating an ENS record controlled by the ethereum address.
-The owner address can then assign other records to the ENS name.
+Then the registrar contract can be triggered, creating an ENS record controlled by the ethereum address pointing to a resolver contract.
+The owner address can then assign other records to the ENS name through the resolver contract.
 These contracts only incur gas costs to use but, as previously seen, gas costs can be significant.

 **ENS name resolution:** Name resolution, unlike name registration, only requires reading data.
 For name resolution one first queries the data for the registrar contract of the top level domain for the address of the resolver contract associated with the namehash of the target domain.
 Then the registrar contract's data is then queried based on the namehash of the actual name for the particular fields desired.
-There exist multiple APIs for accessing this data, including JavaScript and Go, that rely on third party services to interpret the data on the Ethereum blockchain.
+There exist multiple APIs for accessing this data, including JavaScript and Go, that rely on third party services to provide the data from the Ethereum blockchain.

 **Dispute Resolution:** There exists no dispute mechanism within the `.eth` domain.
 This is argued as a feature by the developers (names are